WISVCH/nwerc-2023/content/rules.md

 macro keys are not allowed.
 Wireless keyboards are also not allowed.
 A mouse will be provided and may not be replaced by the team.

 Keyboard and Team Reference Documents should be handed in at the registration.
+Mascots and other items (see above) can be brought to the team's table during the test session.
+These items should be left on the table after the test session and will be checked before the contest on Sunday.